arpitbansal08/zen-2/README.md

-# ZenTrades Dashboard - React with Tailwind CSS
+# Login - React with Tailwind CSS

 This project creates a React dashboard application with login functionality and data visualization using charts and dropdowns built as components.
 Tailwind CSS is used for utility-based styling.